 Where To Get PrEP: Catered To English Speakers

 Pulse Clinic is a popular health clinic with multiple locations in Southeast Asia, from Hong Kong to Kuala Lumpur.
-There are even two here in Bangkok – one in Silom, and one in Nana.
+There are 11 branches in Thailand, 6 of which are in Bangkok.

-Popular with tourists, you can have a PrEP prescription in 30 minutes at Pulse Silom as long as you have an appointment.
+Popular with tourists, you can have a PrEP prescription in 30 minutes at Pulse Silom, one of their most popular branches.
+But make sure you have an appointment if you want it quick.
 They’ll test you for HIV, Hepatitis B, and syphilis, on top of testing your kidneys.
 You can get both Truvada and Descovy as well as the generic versions at Pulse.

 Cost: The test, medical consultation, and one month of PrEP starts at 4,500THB.